exc3pt1ongit/spribe-technical-task/issues/ISSUE-006.md

 ---

 ## Description
-The API endpoint for retrieving all player records is returning responses that are missing critical field, specifically the 'role' attributes.
+The API endpoint for retrieving all player records is returning responses that are missing critical field, specifically the `role` attributes.

 This issue affects the integrity of the data being provided to clients and may lead to confusion or errors in applications relying on this information.

 ---